corb555/Task-Score/README.md

 ### Setup
 1. Add the Distance Component to your agent.
-1. In the BD Variables tab, add the Global Variables you want for your project from the Variables above.
+1. In the Behavior Designer Variables tab, add the Global Variables you want for your project from the Variables above.
 ![BD Designer](images/bdVariables.png)

 # 3. FPS Variables Component